 Some scooters have complicated cockpits with tons of different weird buttons with confusing labels.
 Not so with the Apollo Light.
-The Light has a very straight forward cockpit with a single brake lever, a bell, LCD display, and throttle.
+The Light has a very straight forward cockpit with a single brake lever, a bell, LCD display, and finger trigger throttle, which is an adapted QS-S4 LCD throttle.

 The brake lever controls both the drum brake and the regenerative brake.
 As soon as you start squeezing down on the brake lever, the regen activates.

 A recent addition to all Apollo scooters is a mechanical bell that is loud enough to alert pedestrians and bicyclists.